saravanandharma/Cloud-Design-Patterns/README.md

 - Valet Key Pattern:
 In order to access resources directly, the application is provided with a key or token which is referred to as a valet key.
 Using this key the application can directly access resources for a certain period of time.

-- External Configuration Store Pattern:
+- External Configuration Store Pattern (To be added):
 The configuration files related to an application are stored in an external storage and an interface is provided to read and update the configuration settings.